 - laptop or tablet and charger

-- Although there is no strenuous walking or climbing on the tour, for your complete enjoyment a reasonable level of fitness and a few days’ aclimatisation to the altitude is advisable
+- Although there is no seriously strenuous walking or climbing on the tour, for your complete enjoyment a reasonable level of fitness is required

 - Individuals or groups of any size up to 20 people can be accommodated with additional Bhutanese licenced guides and vehicles as required